demizer/doc-templates/devdoc.rst

 features into nice and neat branches in git that I can mess around with to my hearts content.
 It does have a very slight learning curve, but once you get the hang of it it is very nice, especially with the git extensions.

+If you use a different version control software than the ones listed in this section, please consider contributing your documentation of that VCS to the upstream `doc templates project`_.

 Git with git-flow
 =================